 Your local outdoor retailer probably doesn’t carry this stuff.
 But it should.

 Part of the reason companies like Patagonia and Arc’teryx are so successful is because they were started by people who wanted to make the best clothing for their own adventures.
 Today, that same entrepreneurial spirit lives on with a new handful of boutique brands.
-Here are six we recommend keeping an eye on.
+Here are five we recommend keeping an eye on.

 Bill Amos launched NW Alpine during the height of the economic recession in 2008.
 His motivation was two-fold: bring manufacturing back to the U.S. and produce bomber climbing clothing.
 He’d noticed how large brands were moving toward lifestyle apparel and away from technical gear, and he wanted to bring the focus back to the high-performance stuff.
 He started with just 100 climbing pants.
 Sales took off and before long he moved from his apartment to a 3,000-square-foot warehouse.
 Today, NW Alpine makes everything from base layers to insulated belay jackets, along with the original climbing pants.
 All the manufacturing is still here in the U.S.